 The time is probably going to come when you have to build a sales team in SaaS.
 It may be Day 1 if you have plenty of capital and are selling to large enterprises.
-It may be X months down the road, once you close a few deals of large enough size ($x,000 ACV) to justify hiring a sales rep. It might be 5 years down the road, like DropBox and Evernote, when you decided to add a corporate/enterprise edition to your freemium app.
+It may be X months down the road, once you close a few deals of large enough size ($x,000 ACV) to justify hiring a sales rep. It might be a few years down the road, like DropBox or Slack, when you decided to add a corporate/enterprise edition to your freemium app.

-But if it even happened at DropBox — it will probably happen to you.
-Hiring your first sales guy.
+But if it even happened at Slack and DropBox — it will probably happen to you.
+Hiring your first sales person.

 Now you may somehow have enough capital to hire a VP of Sales and a bunch of reps right then and there.
 I’ll talk about this — a lot — in some other posts.
 Because I really learned a lot having a simply awesome VP Sales and sales team.

 But most likely, you won’t have the resources to hire a whole sales team upfront.
 You’ll want to start with one experienced rep.